tsatria03/CookyCraze/README.md

 # CookyCraze
- A small game that lets users bake cookies and earn various rewards.
+ A small game that lets users bake cookies and earn various rewards for there acheavments.